gecio/gecio.github.io/docs/_imke/accessmanagement/connectingtoacluster/index.en.md

 * How to get the `kubectl` configuration file
 * How to configure `kubectl` to use the `kubeconfig`file
-* How to access the Kuberneres Dashboard for a cluster
+* How to access the Kubernetes Dashboard for a cluster

 Congratulations!
 Now you know all that's needed to connect to a Kubernetes Cluster.